dougnoel/sentinel.example/README.md

 ### 2.3.1 Web Element Selectors

 #### 2.3.1.1 Inspecting a Web Page in Chrome
-Before we can create a Page Element (what is a page element?), we need to find an element on a web page.
+Before we can create a Page Element, we need to find an element on a web page.
 1. Open up your web page in Chrome.
 2. Right-click on the element you want to use to create a Page Element and select __Inspect__.
 The Chrome debug console will appear.
 3. Examine the element and determine how you want to identify it.
 (See the next few sections for all the possible identifiers.)